nsidc/earthaccess/docs/contributor/pr-guide.md

     - Create a branch for your new feature in your fork
     - Write the code to implement your new feature in a backwards compatible manner.
 If breaking changes are necessary, discuss your strategy with the team first.
     - If you're comfortable writing tests: create at least one test that exercises your feature.
 It's fine to let PR CI/CD run the test suite for you instead of running it locally.
+        - For an example feature PR with new tests, see [#1198](https://github.com/earthaccess-dev/earthaccess/pull/1198), which adds a `force` keyword and temporary-filename behavior to `download()` along with covering unit and integration tests.
     - If you're **not** comfortable writing tests: that's OK!
 Open your PR anyway and note that you'd like help with tests.
 We'll work with you to get them added before merging.
     - Lint and format your code with [pre-commit](development.md#usage-of-pre-commit) (or comment `pre-commit.ci autofix` on your PR to have it done automatically)
     - Describe your changes in the `CHANGELOG.md`